hayleycd/wfh_status/PART2_README.md

 ### Conclusion

 Hopefully these updates make my project more useful to myself and my family.
-It is easier for them to check my status, and I am able to update my status via a simple text message, without logging in to Slack or LaunchDarkly!
+It is easier for them to check my status, and I am able to update my status via a simple text message, without logging in to Slack or LaunchDarkly.